deta/space-docs/src/pages/docs/en/basics/local.md

 If you want to have more control over the development process, you can also split the `dev` command into two parts:

 - First, start micros individually using the `space dev up` command
-- Then, start the entrypoint server using the `space dev proxy`
+- Then, start the reverse proxy using the `space dev proxy`

 For our example above, this would look like this: